 Infections that can cause oesophagitis may be due to bacteria, viruses or fungi.
 These usually occur because of diseases or other conditions that weaken the immune system, such as AIDS or steroid medications.
 Infections that cause oesophagitis include:

 - Herpes.
-Like Candida, this viral infection can develop in the oesophagus when the body's immune system is weak.
+This viral infection can develop in the oesophagus when the body's immune system is weak.
 It is treatable with antiviral drugs.

 What are the symptoms of oesophagitis?